 Vitarich Corporation (the Company) was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on July 31, 1962 to engage primarily in manufacturing and selling of feeds and livestock.
-On July 23, 2018, the SEC approved the extension of its corporate life to perpetual existence.
+Pursuant to the Revised Corporation Code of the Philippines, its corporate life is deemed to be perpetual.
 The Company's shares of stock were registered with the Philippine Stock Exchange on February 8, 1995.